hwait/geo-rome/transport.md

 ## New +Roma contactless card
-The new +Roma card is free if you buy tickets for at least € 7.
+The [new +Roma card](https://www.atac.roma.it/en/tickets-and-passes/cards) is free if you buy tickets for at least € 7.
 If you buy tickets for less than € 7, the cost of the card is € 0.50

 +Roma in your pocket is an electronic card on which you can load:

-Bit 100 minutes
+- Bit 100 minutes
-2 Bit 100 minutes
+- 2 Bit 100 minutes
-5 Bit 100 minutes
+- 5 Bit 100 minutes
-10-bit 100 minutes
+- 10-bit 100 minutes
-ROMA24/48/72 hour tourist tickets
+- ROMA24/48/72 hour tourist tickets
-CIS - Integrated weekly ticket
+- **CIS - Integrated weekly ticket <-- OUR CHOICE**

 ### Cost €24